apache/reef/tang/README.md

 All instances of Name must be annotated with @NamedParamter, which takes a number of options:
  * default_value (optional): The default value of the constructor parameter, encoded as a string.
 Tang will parse this value (and ones in config files and on the command line), and pass it into the constructor.
  * short_name (optional): The name of the command line option associated with this parameter.
-If ommitted, no command line option will be created.
+If omitted, no command line option will be created.
  * doc (optional): Human readable documentation, describing the purpose of the parameter.

 Next, the @Inject annotation flags the constructor so that Tang will consider it when attempting to instantiate this class.
 Finally, the @Parameter annotation takes the class associated with the configuration parameter.
 Using a dummy class allows IDEs to autocomplete configuration parameter names, and lets the compiler confirm them as well.